-How do you create a successful clinical career and life in the UK as an overseas vet?
+What do you need to work in small animal practice and create a successful career in the UK as a foreigner?

 The Principles Behind our Programmes

-This free scorecard lets you find out which areas you are struggling with the most and how to overcome those challenges so you feel happy in your job and your new life.
+This free scorecard lets you find out which areas you are struggling with the most and how to overcome those challenges so you can live and work happy.

-UK VetTalks - Improve your Communication and Clinical Knowledge
+UK VetTalks - Improve your English, Communication and Clinical Knowledge

-You’ve moved to the UK and maybe even started working.
-Now you realise you can't say what you want fast enough, your brain gets tired from translating things all the time and you see people doing funny faces when you talk to them.
+You don't feel like your English is good enough.
+You realise you can't say what you want fast enough, your brain gets tired from translating things all the time and you see people doing funny faces when you talk to them in English.
 You start to feel like your language skills are horrible and worry about going into consultations.
-Maybe you’ve even had clients complain that they don't understand you...
+Maybe you're already working and you've even had clients complain that they don't understand you...

 So you want to get better with your language and communication.
 Wouldn't it be great if you could also polish your clinical knowledge while you do it?